What we do

 Propaganda, Repression and Resistance during the Nazi occupation in Poland,

-The resettlement of more the 500.000 Finish citizens from the then Soviet Union part after World War II,
+The resettlement of more than 500.000 Finish citizens from the then Soviet Union part after World War II,

 The Spanish transition: from the Franco dictatorship to democracy,